 SATYRINAE, NYMPHALIDAE, PAPILIONOIDEA

 These Caterpillars are green with a yellow stripe along the back and yellow spots along each side.
 There are two black horns on the head, and two orange tentacles on the tail.
-The Caterpillars grow to a length of about 4 cms.
-They feed on various Palms ( ARECACEAE ) including
+The caterpillars grow to a length of about 4 cms.
+They are an agricultural pest, feeding on various Palms (ARECACEAE) including

 They feed nocturnally, resting by day under a leaf.

 The pupa is green with yellow and blue spots, also with two horns on the head, and hangs head down from a cremaster.

 The male adult butterflies are black with a subterminal white arc on each wing, which is more extensive on the hindwings.
 The females have even larger white areas.
 The undersides of the forewings are similar to their upper surfaces.
 The undersides of the hindwings have a subterminal yellow arc containing an arc of black-ringed white spots.
 The wingspan of the butterflies is about 6 cms.

 It has been suggested that the patterns on the wings of this species have evolved to mimic those of the poisonous Taenaris and Hyantis butterfly species.

 Various subspecies of Elymnias agondas occur across Australasia, including :